Cricklade: Shows and festivals

 The Cricklade Show is held each summer, typically featuring music, dancing and a cricket match.

 The town holds an annual festival, usually taking place on Father's Day in June.

 Charity sports

 Run annually in the first Sunday of October, the Cricklade Fun Run hosts a half marathon, 10 km and Fun Run event for around 750 runners.
 This raises funds for a number of local charities.

 The Cricklade Triathlon runs in the summer for both adults and juniors.

 Leisure centre

 Towards the end of 2006, North Wiltshire District Council proposed closing the leisure centre.
 After a campaign, the local residents took over the running of the centre and were successful in turning its fortunes.
-It has a swimming pool, squash courts, sports hall with a range of markings, tennis/five-a-side football courts, a bar and lounge area with balcony and barbecue, a skate park, and children's play areas.
-In 2009 money was raised for a climbing wall.
+It has a swimming pool, sports hall with a range of markings, a bar and lounge area with balcony and barbecue, a skate park, and children's play areas.
+In 2009, money was raised for a climbing wall.